ethersphere/storage-incentives/README.md

 ### [Tests](./test)
 - Unit Tests
-  - Run `npm run test` to run all the tests.
+  - Run `yarn run test` to run all the tests.
-  - Run `npm run test:coverage` to see the coverage of smart contracts.
+  - Run `yarn run test:coverage` to see the coverage of smart contracts.

 ### Deployments